anthonyjsilva/just-do-it/README.md

 # JUST DO IT!
-Custom todo list in-browser app
+Custom todo list in-browser app that saves to local storage
+- made with only HTML, CSS, and Vanilla JS

 ## Features
 - add todos